 Authors’ Identification and Title Page

-To submit your manuscript, first place the Title page and Paper in a separate two WORD files making sure that all author identification is removed from the paper itself so that anonymity can be preserved in the review process.
+To submit your manuscript, first place the Title page and Paper in two WORD files making sure that all author identification is removed from the paper itself so that anonymity can be preserved in the review process.
 A separate title page must be sent as an attachment to the editors by e-mail and should include: (a) title; (b) author(s) names; and (c) name, address, phone and fax numbers, and email address of the author serving as the contact person.
 Due to the double-blind review process used by the RAAE, authors should only provide their identity on the title page of manuscript.
 Please add to the Title page four (4) experts in the field as potential reviewers of your manuscript.
 Please include their names, mailing address and contact information (affiliation, phone number and e-mail address). (see Template1).

 It is important to keep the editor informed of the corresponding author’ current postal and e-mail addresses, and the telephone number.